shivannis/xandr-docs-public/xandr-docs/articles/monetize/set-up-line-item-inventory-and-brand-safety.md

 ms.date: 10/28/2023
 ---

-# Microsoft Monetize - Set Up line item inventory and brand safety
+# Microsoft Monetize - Set up line item inventory and brand safety

 You can use the **Inventory & Brand Safety Targeting** section to specify the type of inventory that you want to buy (supply source), target universal or custom content categories, specify whether to advertise on web or app inventory, create and/or apply blocklists or allowlists, define brand safety settings, and set up ads.txt targeting.